-Yes, to an extent, it does matter which SATA port you use.
+Yes, it does matter which SATA port you use.
 However, it also largely depends on the motherboard model and the SATA port version it features.

 For instance, if you have a recent motherboard model with all the ports being SATA 3, you can use any port to connect your SATA 3 drive.

-In addition to that, whether the SATA port matters or not also depends upon which type of storage drive you use i.e Hard Disk or SATA SSD.
+In addition, whether the SATA port matters depends on which type of storage drive you use, i.e., Hard Disk or SATA SSD.